Quantum Metrology Lab

 PhD students

-The Taiwan International Graduate Program (TIGP) offers a comprehensive support program for PhD students.
+The Taiwan International Graduate Program (TIGP) offers a comprehensive support program for PhD students and further support is available depending on experience.

 IAMS Summer Internship